vyelamanchili/v3r.d9/sites/deals/wp-content/plugins/wpforms-lite/readme.txt

 WPForms comes with <a href="https://wpforms.com/features/form-templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">pre-built form templates</a> to help you save time.
 You can add, remove, or re-arrange fields as necessary.

-See <a href="https://wpforms.com/templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">600+ Pre-Made WPForms Form Template Demo</a>
+See <a href="https://wpforms.com/templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">1100+ Pre-Made WPForms Form Template Demos</a>

 = Mobile Ready, SEO Friendly and Optimized for Speed =

 WPForms' contact forms are 100% responsive and mobile-friendly by default.
-We also optimized every query on the front-end and the back-end to ensure maximum speed - Yes, WPForms is one of the fastest WordPress contact form plugin.
+We also optimized every query on the frontend and the backend to ensure maximum speed - Yes, WPForms is one of the fastest WordPress contact form plugins.

 You can embed your contact form on any page with optimized title and description.
-With the speed and proper formatting, WPForms is also one of the most SEO friendly contact form plugin.
+With the speed and proper formatting, WPForms is also one of the most SEO friendly contact form plugins.

 = All the Fields & Features that You Need to Succeed =

-From star ratings to file uploads to multi-page contact forms with progress bar, we have all the fields you need.
+From star ratings to file uploads to multi-page contact forms with progress bars, we have all the fields you need.

 You can easily integrate your contact forms with an email marketing service or collect payments for bookings and orders.
 WPForms allows you to do it all.